-Upon completion, you'll receive your Certificate and Temporary Wallet Card on-site and via email, Instantly.
-You will also receive a FREE PVC/Vinyl Wallet Card in the mail within 2-5 business days!
+Upon completion, you'll receive your BLS Certification and Temporary Wallet Card on-site and via email, Instantly.
+You will also receive a FREE PVC/Vinyl Wallet BLS Card in the mail within 2-5 business days!

 |Basic Life Support (BLS)||Modules||Training||Validity||Certification||Duration||AHA & ECC||Exam Attempts||Vinyl Wallet Card||Cert. & Card Download|